Physical Human-Robot Interaction: A Critical Review of Safety Constraints: Operational Constraints of Robotic Motion

 As previously noted, in order to render these tolerance values operational, they must be reformulated as explicit constraints on the robot’s motion.
 In ISO/TS 15066, human tissue is modeled as a linear elastic spring, enabling the derivation of a direct relationship between pain sensitive thresholds (expressed in terms of force or pressure) and the maximum elastic potential energy that the affected body region can safely store during deformation.
 This energy bound can subsequently be mapped to a corresponding upper limit on robot speed.
 The remainder of this section presents a formal and detailed derivation of the proposed mapping.

-A fundamental preliminary step consists in establishing a model for human-robot contact.
+A fundamental preliminary step consists of establishing a model for human-robot contact.
 In accordance with ISO/TS 15066 and a substantial portion of the relevant literature, the interaction is typically idealized as a collision between two lumped masses interconnected by a compliant element, as depicted in \autoref{fig:model_mass_spring_mass}.
-The robot dynamics are reduced to an effective mass $m_R$, which denotes the configuration-dependent reflected inertia of the manipulator at the point of contact.
-The impacted region of the human body is represented by an effective mass $m_H$, which characterizes the inertial properties of the corresponding anatomical segment.
-The deformation of biological tissues at the contact interface is modeled by a linear elastic spring with stiffness $k$, which accounts for the elastic energy stored during the impact event.
+Note that this one-dimensional collision model corresponds to a mapping of the interaction between a multi-articulated robotic system and a spatially distributed human body onto the direction of contact.
+This mapping leads to a scalar formulation in which the interaction dynamics is governed by equivalent masses along the contact direction, representing the portions of the system that effectively participate in the interaction.
+Specifically, the robot is reduced to an effective mass $m_R$, which denotes the configuration- and direction-dependent reflected inertia of the manipulator at the contact point.
+Analogously, the impacted region of the human body is modeled by an effective mass $m_H$, which characterizes the apparent inertia of the corresponding anatomical segment involved in the interaction.
+Within the same formulation, the deformation of biological tissues at the contact interface is modeled by a linear elastic spring with stiffness $k$, which accounts for the elastic energy stored during the impact event

-In this setting, the robot $m_R$ approaches the human $m_H$ with initial velocity $v_0$, while the human is assumed, without loss of generality, to be initially at rest, i.e., $v_H=0$; if the human is moving, $v_0$ should be interpreted as the relative velocity of the rigid body with respect to the human at the moment of impact.
+In this setting, the robot $m_R$ approaches the human $m_H$ with an initial velocity $v_0$, while the human is assumed, without loss of generality, to be initially at rest, i.e., $v_H=0$; if the human is moving, $v_0$ should be interpreted as the relative velocity of the rigid body with respect to the human at the moment of impact.
 In the absence of external forces acting on the system, the total linear momentum remains conserved.
 Denoting by $v_*$ the common velocity of the bodies at the instant of maximum compression, the principle of conservation of linear momentum can be expressed as:

 The initial kinetic energy of the system is entirely due to the moving robot mass:

 As the robot comes into contact, the spring compresses until the two masses reach a state where their velocities coincide.
 At the instant of maximum spring compression, the relative velocity between the two bodies vanishes, and both move together with the same velocity, as shown in \autoref{fig:plot_mass_spring_mass}.
 Hence, the kinetic energy at maximum compression is